wuzhengy/TAU/README.md

       * Make a Magnet Link sharing transaction
       * Describe the content and paste the link, app verifies the format of the link
       * Chose community/chain to publish //support multi-chains publishing
+      * Reminder: make user actually file is seeded on a public IP torrent client.
    * Create Publishing Community: build a blockchain of community for torrent sharing.
       * Give a name to new blockchain // auto gen a city name for choice
       * Creation of a blockchain with 1 million coins at 5 minutes per block generation rate